kosatnkn/catalyst/README.md

                               + ---------- +    + ------- +
 ```

-### `metrics` Channel
+### `metrics` Transport Medium

-Likewise the `metrics` channel exposes an endpoint to let `Prometheus` scrape application metrics.
+Likewise the `metrics` transport medium exposes an endpoint to let `Prometheus` scrape application metrics.

 ### Extending the Microservice

-You can add other `communication channels` to leverage a project based on `Catalyst`.
+You can add other `transport mediums` to leverage a project based on `Catalyst`.

-For an example a `stream` package can be added to `channels` to communicate with a streaming platform like `Kafka`.
-Or an `mqtt` package can be added to communicate with `IoT` devices.
+For an example a `stream` package can be added to `transport` to communicate with a streaming platform like `Kafka`,
+or an `mqtt` package can be added to communicate with `IoT` devices.

 ## View GoDoc Locally
 ```bash